scrapystaty/ericmartinezdev/README.md

 ### 👋 Hello, what you doing?
 Where you at?
 Oh, you got plans?

-- 🎓 An ecommerce student
+- 🛑 Can't stop, won't stop improving in Shopify development.
-- 🌱 I’m currently learning Shopify
+- If you have a problem with your Shopify development theme, I might be your guy.
-- 💬 Ask me about Shopify Store Setup
+- ❤️ Love all things involving Shopify, eCommerce, and coding.
-- 📫 How to reach me: eric@ericmartinez.dev
+- How to reach me: eric@ericmartinez.dev